CyberGeni/cybergeni/README.md

 - 🌱 I’m currently learning Javascript, Django, Vue.js, Spanish
 - 👯 I’m looking to collaborate on projects involving web and things concerning it
 - 🤔 I’m looking for help with Django, Vue.js
+- 😑 I'm currently in a love/hate relationship with Javascript
 - 💬 Ask me about virtually anything e.g movies, tutorials, songs, anything I can help with
 - 📫 Do you want to commend or criticize anything?
 Even if it's just to catch cruise(😏)Text me: [Twitter](https://twitter.com/cybergenie_), [WhatsApp](https://wa.me/2349098746099?text=Hi%20Treasure,%20I%20found%20your%20link%20on%20your%20GitHub%20profile,%20care%20for%20a%20little%20chit-chat?%20My%20name%20is%20%20%20)
 ***